insidegui/WWDC/README.md

 ## El Capitan support

-Almost everything works fine on El Capitan, but live sessions currently only play the audio, this seems to be a bug in AVFoundation and I'm currently trying to fix it.
+Almost everything works fine on El Capitan, but live ~~sessions currently only play the audio, this seems to be a bug in AVFoundation and I'm currently trying to fix it~~.
+I've managed to get live streamed sessions working on El Capitan by using a custom player view, but I've not had the time to implement complete controls (volume, scrubbing, etc).

 ## Searching